Skip to main content

 When to Apply for a Visa Instead

-• Tourism under 30 days: use the visa exemption (free, no application)
+• Tourism within the visa-exempt period (currently 60 days): use the visa exemption (free, no visa application)

-• Tourism 31–60 days: either extend in-country (THB 1,900) or apply for a Tourist Visa before travel
+• Tourism beyond the visa-exempt period: extend once in-country (THB 1,900) or apply for a Tourist Visa before travel

-• Tourism 61–90 days: apply for a Tourist Visa and extend once inside Thailand
+• Tourism up to ~90 days: apply for a Tourist Visa and extend once inside Thailand

 • Work: Non-Immigrant B visa required (illegal to work on visa exemption)